micropython/micropython/docs/library/machine.Timer.rst

      - ``period`` - The timer period, in milliseconds.

-     - ``freq`` - The timer freq, recommended less than 10 MHz.
-Theoretical upper bound is 46.875 MHz.
+     - ``freq`` - The timer freq, the upper bound of frequency is dependent on port.
+Please refer to specific microcontroller datasheet.

      - ``callback`` - The callable to call upon expiration of the timer period.
        The callback must take one argument, which is passed the Timer object.